KBNLresearch/jprofile/README.md

 ## Installation

-The easiest method to install *Jprofile* is to use the [*pip* package manager](https://en.wikipedia.org/wiki/Pip_(package_manager)).
-Alternatively, Windows users can also use stand-alone binaries that don't require Python at all (see below).
+The easiest method to install *Jprofile* is to use the [*pip* package manager](https://en.wikipedia.org/wiki/Pip_(package_manager)). <strike>Alternatively, Windows users can also use stand-alone binaries that don't require Python at all (see below).</strike> Windows binaries are discontinued from jprofile 0.9.0 onward, use pip installation instead!

 ## Installation with pip (single user)